Chaldene/pancam/To-Do.md

 * swis.py: Adapt Sci compare for SWIS generated images.
 * swis.py: Correct UNIX time calculation as reporting year is 1970
 * Extract data from SWIS nsvf Router logs and run through analysis
+* Make a list of required packages
+* Reorganise into appropriate python structure.
+* HRC and WAC plots to display only camera commands.